bring/hedwig/src/shared/components/dropdown/Dropdown.md

-[data-hw-dropdown-searchable]         Overrides the placeholder with custom value [data-hw-dropdown-placeholder]        Add short placeholder to an option [data-hw-dropdown-dirty]              Set to 'true' when updates are needed for a specific dropdown
+[data-hw-dropdown-searchable]         Overrides the placeholder with custom value [data-hw-dropdown-placeholder]        Add short placeholder to an option [data-hw-dropdown-dirty]              Set to 'true' when updates are needed for a specific dropdown .hw-dropdown--native                  Use the browser native select.
+                                      Native is not compatible with the following: data-hw-dropdown-searchable
+                                      data-hw-dropdown-small
+                                      data-hw-dropdown-placeholder

 Client side rendering, see further down
 ```